martonfleck/martonfleck.github.io/_pages/about.md

 I also work as a research assistant at CEU Microdata group led by [Adam Szeidl](http://www.personal.ceu.hu/staff/Adam_Szeidl/) and [Miklos Koren](https://koren.mk) since 2017, where I mostly collect, maintain, and analyze large-scale datasets.
 I have experience in economic consulting as well.

+I am a visiting doctoral researcher at [Erasmus School of Economics](https://ese.eur.nl) from September to December 2021.

 You can find my latest CV [here](https://martonfleck.github.io/files/cv.pdf).